subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 - [ ] Create new images by interpolating in the latent space
 - [ ] Text to image conversion: Map text to a latent variable using a LLM, and then map the LV to an image.

 ## My Personal Encounters with Randomness

 - Reflected Brownian Motion, as part of my PhD Thesis
+- Russian probabilists at UMD in the late 1980s
 - Stock Market prediction using a Neural Network model